 Where the head of centre is satisfied after receiving the EAR outcome, but the candidate (or his/her parent/carer) believes there are grounds for a preliminary appeal to the awarding body, a further internal appeal may be made to the head of centre.
 Following this, the head of centre's decision as to whether to proceed with a preliminary appeal will be based upon the acceptable grounds as detailed in the JCQ Appeals Booklet.
 Candidates or parents/carers are not permitted to make direct representations to an awarding body.
 The internal appeals form should be completed and submitted to the centre within five calendar days of the notification of the outcome of the EAR.
 Subject to the head of centre's decision, this will allow the centre to process the preliminary appeal and submit to the awarding body within the required 30 calendar days of receiving the outcome of the enquiry about results process.
-Awarding body fees which may be charged for the preliminary appeal must be paid to the centre by the appellant before the preliminary appeal is submitted to the awarding body, this fee will be refunded by the awarding body and repaid to the appellant by the centre.
+Awarding body fees which may be charged for the preliminary appeal must be paid to the centre by the appellant before the preliminary appeal is submitted to the awarding body (fees are available from the Exams Officer).
+If the appeal is upheld by the awarding body, this fee will be refunded by the awarding body and repaid to the appellant by the centre.